Utkarsh-Jha-MSAIB/New-York-Crime-With-ML/README.md

  <p align="right"><sub><i> 📽️ <a href="output/insights/Crime%20Trend%20in%20NYC.mp4">Follow this link to download complete video (Trend 2010 to 2024)</a> </i></sub></p>

 Results showed **high predictive accuracy** and revealed key predictors such as jurisdiction code, time of day, holiday indicators, and proximity to major infrastructure.
 These findings offer **actionable insights for data-informed policy** aimed at improving public safety in NYC.
+Some insights are summarized [here](output/insights/Key%20Visualization.pdf)

 ## Data Sources
 ![image](https://github.com/user-attachments/assets/1197759b-0f87-4f02-95a0-7a7f009741b6)